gear-tech/gear/README.md

 <p align="center">Hit the <a href="https://github.com/gear-tech/gear">:star:</a> button to keep up with our daily progress!</p>

-# :open_hands: Getting Started
+# Getting Started

-1. :scroll: To start familiarity with Gear, you can bring your own smart-contract program or take one from the [examples](https://github.com/gear-tech/gear/tree/master/examples).
+1. :open_hands: To start familiarity with Gear, you can bring your own smart-contract program or take one from the [examples](https://github.com/gear-tech/gear/tree/master/examples).
 A comprehensive amount of smart contract examples are available for your convenience and faster onboarding.

 2. :wrench: Compile your smart-contract into WASM.
 Follow the instructions from [Gear Wiki](https://wiki.gear-tech.io/get-started/getting-started-in-5-minutes) to compile the Rust to WebAssembly program.

-3. :running: Deploy and test smart contract in Gear demo environment on [https://idea.gear-tech.io](https://idea.gear-tech.io), send a message to a program, check how it is going.
+3. :running: Deploy and run smart contract in Gear demo environment on [https://idea.gear-tech.io](https://idea.gear-tech.io), send a message to a program, check how it is going.
 Detailed instruction is also available in [Gear Wiki](https://wiki.gear-tech.io/get-started/getting-started-in-5-minutes).

 4. :computer: Also you can download and run your Gear node locally or create your own multi-node local testnet.

 5. :dolphin: Deep dive to the [Smart Contracts section](https://wiki.gear-tech.io/get-started/smart-contracts/gear-program) of the Gear Wiki for more details.

-## :computer: Run Gear Node
+## Run Gear Node

 Gear node can run in a single Dev Net mode or you can create a Multi-Node local testnet or make your own build of Gear node.